Skip to content

 Anonymous Functions

-You can define anonymous functions and assign them to variables or pass them as parameters.
+You can define anonymous functions and assign them to variables or pass them as arguments.

 groovy